 - For an applied orientation, MATH 270A-B (Numerical Mathematics) and MATH 271A-B-C (Numerical Optimization) are recommended.

 Upon special approval of the faculty advisor, the rule above, limiting graduate units from other departments to 8, may be relaxed in making up these 20 non-core units.

-Two written comprehensive examinations must be passed at the Master's level in related course work (approved by a faculty advisor).
+Students must complete two written comprehensive examinations—one in mathematical statistics (MATH 281A-B-C) and one in applied statistics (MATH 282A-B), both at the master’s level (exceptions to the exams taken may be approved by a faculty adviser).
 Instructors of the relevant courses should be consulted for exam dates as they vary on a yearly basis.